neondatabase/website/content/docs/extensions/neon.md

     file_cache_hit_ratio = (file_cache_hits / (file_cache_hits + file_cache_misses)) * 100
     ```

-    You can use the cache hit ratio as a measure of requests served from memory rather than disk.
+    You can use the cache hit ratio as a measure of requests served from memory rather than Neon's storage layer.
 For better query performance, frequently accessed data should reside in memory.
-Generally, you should aim for a cache hit ratio of 99% or better.
+Generally, for OLTP workloads you should aim for a cache hit ratio of 99% or better.
+However, the ideal cache hit ratio can depend on the specific workload and data access patterns.
+In some cases, a slightly lower ratio might still be acceptable, especially if the workload involves a significant amount of sequential scanning of large tables where caching might be less effective.

 ### Using the `neon_stat_file_cache` view